 Although not essential, postgraduate study can offer an advantage to those wishing to seek careers in competitive areas.

-Almost 60% of economics graduates are in employment six months after graduating, while nearly a quarter undertake further study.
+More than 60% of economics graduates are in employment six months after graduating, while around one-in-five go on to further study.

 An economics degree places emphasis on numerical and problem-solving skills.
-This is reflected in the destinations of graduates as almost 14% work as financial and investment analysts and advisers, while a further 10% are chartered and certified accountants.
+This is reflected in the destinations of graduates as the top occupations are financial and investment analysts and advisers.
+Eight of the top ten occupations for economics graduates are business, management and finance-related.

 For a detailed breakdown of what economics graduates are doing six months after graduation, see What Do Graduates Do?